 Suddenly we are down to 45 weeks of work a year.

-Remember this is not how much time the person is at work, it is how much time of that work time could they be productively and actively on your business.
-That is removing all the internal non billable meetings, toilet breaks, general non-business discussion, internal administration (like timesheets) etc, how much truly billable, productive time is left.
+Remember, this is not how much time the person is at work, it is how much time of that work time could they be productive and active on your business.
+That is removing all the internal non-billable meetings, , general non-business discussion, internal administration (like timesheets etc., meal/toilet/coffee breaks, and the odd bit of “personal admin”; i.e., how much truly billable, productive time is left?

 But why is this important?

-The first is to ensure that the advertiser is getting what they pay for in their agency retainer.
+The first is ensuring that the advertiser gets what they pay for in their agency retainer.

-If the agency is using 1600 hours and the end of year review says the person did 1870 hours or 13% over the FTE does this mean 1.13 FTE should be charged?
+If the agency uses 1600 hours and the end-of-year review says the person did 1870 hours or 13% over the FTE does this mean 1.13 FTE should be charged?
 No, it just means that the person involved did not take their annual leave or sick leave and kept working at the same billable rate 51 weeks of the year.

-Or is the retainer is based on a group Account Director at 100% or 1650 hours a year and they 3060 hours a year does this mean that you need almost two Group Account Directors on your business?
-No, it is more likely that rather than keeping a real timesheet they recorded 12 hours a day, five days a week for 51 weeks.
-But the work was done and the GAD did not get paid overtime, so it cost the agency no more.
-Besides, the problem in this case was not resourcing, it was poor timesheet process.
+Or is the retainer based on a group Account Director at 100% or 1650 and 3060 hours a year?
+Does this mean you need almost two Group Account Directors on your business?
+No, it is more likely that rather than keeping a real timesheet, they recorded 12 hours a day, five days a week, for 51 weeks.
+But the work was done, and the GAD did not get paid overtime, so it cost the agency no more.
+Besides, the problem, in this case, was not resourcing; it was a poor timesheet process.

-By understanding how FTEs are based on billable hours you can start to see how to interpret the agencies’ timesheet and resource utilisation reports.
+By understanding how FTEs are based on billable hours, you can see how to interpret the agencies’ timesheets and resource utilisation reports.

-The second is to ensure that the agency is providing the level of resourcing required.
-In 2017 this report showed that agencies were regularly overworking their staff, particularly in Asia.
-The phenomenal unpaid overtime hours worked by some agency staff members lead to the death of a few and ill health for many.
+The second is to ensure that the agency provides the required resourcing level.
+This report showed that agencies regularly overworked their staff, particularly in Asia.
+The phenomenal unpaid overtime hours worked by some agency staff members led to the death of few and ill health for many.

-The fact is that the agency fee model actually rewarded the agency for having their resources work these ridiculous hours of unpaid overtime, which the agency then billed to the advertiser client.
+The agency fee model rewarded the agency for having their resources work these ridiculous hours of unpaid overtime, which the agency then billed to the advertiser client.

-If you are still confused by the way to calculate and use the billable hours per year then perhaps this Golden Minute video “How many billable hours in a year?” will help you.
-It will take just a minute to watch but could make a difference to your whole year ahead.
+If you are still confused by how to calculate and use the billable hours per year, perhaps this Golden Minute video “How many billable hours in a year?” will help you.
+It will take just a minute to watch, but it could make a difference to your whole year ahead.